LimePotato/LimePotato/README.md

 I Love everything to do with space, I love science, and I love technology, I've got many ambitions and I plan to see them through.

-At the moment Im working on refining my skills in web design, re-learning Java, and learning C#.
+At the moment Im working on refining my skills in web design, re-learning Java, and learning C#, and Rust.
 Right now I know there's not much here, and most of it not the greatest, but I'm learning What I can Where I can When I can.
 And it's really fun!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G8AK43S)